JingWangTW/dark-theme-editor/README.md

             # Param to decide how many recent posts to show in the home page.
 (Default: 5)
             numOfRecentPosts = 5

+            # Parameter to decide whether to show the URL behind the title.
+            # It will be more like an editor if it is shown.
+However, in general, it can be messy if it is displayed.
+            # (Default: true)
+            recentPostShowUrl = true

         # Paramater applied in the single page